Astrid Pill

 Biography

-Astrid Pill worked with Restless Dance Theatre as a performer, workshop leader and community arts director for 10 years, in what was a formative experience in collaborative theatre making.
+Astrid Pill worked with Restless Dance Theatre, performing in 5 major works, leading workshops and directing community projects such as Home (with Opera SA Young Artists) and Pets (with Riverland Youth Theatre), all formative experiences in collaborative theatre making.
 She recently re-joined Restless as a performer on Shifting Perspectives for the Illuminate Adelaide and Vivid Sydney Festivals.

-Throughout her career, Pill has collaborated and performed with Brand X, The Border Project, Sarah Neville, Maude Davey, Vitalstatistix, Windmill Theatre, Polyglot, IHOS Opera, State Theatre SA, Art Bomb/Dream Big, Tutti Arts and Brink Productions.
+Throughout her career, Pill has also collaborated and performed with Brand X, The Border Project, Sarah Neville, Act Now, Windmill Theatre, Polyglot, IHOS Opera, State Theatre SA, Art Bomb/Dream Big, Adelaide Symphony Orchestra, Tutti Arts and Brink Productions.

 Photo credit: Diana Stenta